ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 - One or more ``heliostat-properties.json`` files
 - One or more ``deflectometry.h5`` files

-If you want to include multiple heliostats in your scenario, simply add one set of heliostat-specific files per heliostat.
+If you want to include multiple heliostats in your scenario, simply add one set of heliostat-specific files, i.e., properties and deflectometry, per heliostat.

 .. code-block::